Rotational invariance in critical planar lattice models: Introduction

-Below, we state results in simply connected domains $\Omega$ with a $C^1$-smooth boundary, meaning that $\partial\Omega$ can be parametrized by a $C^1$-function whose differential does not vanish at any point\footnote{Such a condition may be relaxed to cover any Jordan domain, yet we postpone such considerations to a later article to focus on the most interesting aspects of the problem at hand (which are already encompassed in the present framework).}.
-By taking the limit as $\Omega$ tends to $\bbR^2$ of the results below, we also obtain the statement for the unique infinite-volume measure\footnote{In fact, the proof will consist in first obtaining an infinite-volume version and then deducing from it the finite volume one.}.
+Such a $C^1$ condition on domains may be relaxed to cover any Jordan domain, yet we avoid such considerations to focus on the most interesting aspects of the problem at hand (which are already encompassed in the present framework).
+For a similar reason, we state the result in a non-quantitative form, as a quantitative version would require a substantially more technical proof.